Jeytery/role-cards-store/mafia.md

     "id": "F28D9CAB-4B86-4A6F-A9A5-2A3445C74FD8",
     "information": {
         "name": "Mafia",
-        "description": "A deck containing roles for playing the Mafia party game", },
+        "description": "A deck containing roles for playing the Mafia party game" },
     "roles": [
         {